Azure/Industrial-IoT/docs/manual/readme.md

 A prerequisite for these steps is the Helm CLI.
 It will be used for getting configuration values of an existing Helm release and upgrading it.

-In the below commands “`azure-industrial-iot`” is used as the namespace.
+In the below commands "`azure-industrial-iot`" is used as the namespace.
 Please update the namespace to the value appropriate for your deployment.

 1. Get the name of existing Helm release.
 The following command can be used for that: